 Second, our work contributes to research on how external factors interact with the sectoral allocation of production to affect economic performance.
 Rodrik (2008) documents that an undervalued exchange rate is associated with faster economic growth, and presents evidence that the reallocation of resources into the production of tradable goods generates this relationship.
 Analyzing the impact of sectoral allocation on aggregate productivity in more detail, McMillan and Rodrik (2011) show that a shift of productive resources into relatively less productive sectors has in many countries severely dampened aggregate productivity growth, even as resource allocation within sectors has improved.
-Our empirical findings are consistent with Rodrik's in that we show that large capital inflows are associated with both real exchange rate appreciation and a reallocation of resources out of the manufacturing sector, as well as a subsequent slowdown in both output and productivity.1 Finally, Converse (2014) presents evidence that the financial uncertainty generated by volatile international capital flows can shift the sectoral allocation of investment in emerging markets, depressing aggregate TFP and growth.
+However, both these papers look at relatively long term effects, while this paper focuses on how capital flows are related to sectoral allocation at business cycle frequency.1 Bussière et al. (2015) do use annual data to analyze how the real exchange rate affects economic performance, as well as the role of capital flows in that relationship.
+However, although sectoral reallocation plays an important role in their theoretical model they do not examine reallocation in their empirical analysis.
+Finally, Converse (2014) presents evidence that the financial uncertainty generated by volatile international capital flows can shift the sectoral allocation of investment in emerging markets, depressing aggregate TFP and growth.